60 Secret Messages Your Body Is Trying to Tell You

 You’re Short = You’ll Probably Live Longer

-Those who are on the shorter side may feel that they are at a disadvantage when standing next to their taller peers, but in one way they’re better off: Research from the Albert Einstein College of Medicine found that a gene that’s common in the “oldest of old” people is also associated with shorter stature.
+Those who are on the shorter side may feel that they are at a disadvantage when standing next to their taller peers, but in one way they’re way better off: Research from the Albert Einstein College of Medicine found that a gene that’s common in the “oldest of old” people is also associated with shorter stature.

-Knee Pain = You’re Depressed
+You Have Knee Pain = You’re Depressed

-If You Hear Ringing That’s Not There = You Might Be Clingy
+You Hear Ringing That’s Not There = You Might Be Clingy

 If you swear you heard a phone ring when nothing actually sounded, you might be suffering from something called “ringxiety.”
 A study found that those with “higher attachment anxiety,” such as worrying about whether their partner is faithful, were more likely to experience this “phantom ringing.”

-To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!
+To discover more amazing secrets about living your best life, click here to follow us on Instagram!